 Finding newly added assets

-To find the new asset’s ID using the Console, hover over the asset’s name to view additional details, including the asset’s ID in the Fireblocks API and its contract address.
-Use the asset’s ID in Fireblocks for all relevant API endpoints.
+To find the new asset's ID using the Console, select the asset's name to view additional details, including the asset's ID in the Fireblocks API and its contract address.
+Use the asset's ID in Fireblocks for all relevant API endpoints.

 To find the new asset via the API, use the Get supported assets endpoint, then look for the asset by name, contractAddress, or id.